 2. Validate your domain.

-Before you can use StartMail with your own domain, we need to verify that it is really yours.
-You can verify the domain ownership by adding a DNS TXT-record in your domains' DNS settings with a token that we supply.
-You have to configure this in the management console of your domain host, not in the StartMail Business menu.
+Before you can use StartMail with your own domain, we need to verify that it really is yours.
+You can verify domain ownership by adding a DNS TXT-record in your domain's DNS settings with a token that we supply.
+You will have to configure this in the management console of your domain host, not in the StartMail Business menu.

 What is DNS?

 Every domain host can use a slightly varying way to manage DNS settings, so we can only provide general information about how to set it up.
-Ask for assistance at your host if you do not know how to manage your DNS settings.
+Ask for assistance from your domain host if you do not know how to manage your DNS settings.

 Adding the validation TXT record

 In order to use StartMail as your email host, you will have to purchase one Seat for every email address on your domain.
 In order to purchase Seats, please go to Business > Accounts in your Setup account menu, and click the Buy more Seats button for as many Seats as you need accounts.